Afternoon Tea Ideas for a Garden Party to Be Proud of

 Now, afternoon tea would certainly suggest a nice English tea in a teapot.
 You could mix it up a little and introduce a selection of different teas – herbal or fruit for example.

 If you’re inviting children, you might want to have a flavoured cordial in a nice clear pitcher (we’d also recommend plastic cups for the younger ones to relieve any worry!)
-And, of course, if you’re going for an adults only type affair, you can always turn it into a sparking afternoon tea…
+And, of course, if you’re going for an adults only type affair, you can always turn it into a sparkling afternoon tea…

 Mix in some savoury treats